JazzMaster/LazGFX/README.md

 Im not "emulating" every function.
 Im rewriting the "most useable".
 Due to SDL quirks, some functions arent (and will never be) rewritten.
+Other take some "off the shelf thinking" to implement.

 I will get to the more advanced functions as time allows.
-Just follow along with the SDL/OGL or Lazarus examples so far.
-You will know where Im heading.

-Yes, SDL seems incomplete.
+Yes, "SDL seems incomplete".
 They dont seem to care.
 I dont think thats right of them.

-I havent really looked at the castle engine yet but one can assume that since it uses FPC, that its otherwise "feature incomplete" and they are using straight OGL.
+I havent really looked at the castle engine yet but one can assume that since it uses FPC, but its otherwise "feature incomplete" and they are using straight OGL.

 SDL provides a bridge (to get to) OGL.

-Why do it directly(PITA) when you can use easier to use routines?
+Why do it directly(PITA) when you can use "easier to use" routines?

-Q: I think I found a buggie!
+Q: I think I found a bug!

 A: Report it to me.